Debjit-prime/ARTEMIS-X/README.md

-# 🚀 Project Artemis-X: Interactive Lunar Base Digital Twin
+# 🚀 Chandra Sthaan-I: Interactive Lunar Base Digital Twin

 **A 3D WebGL simulation of a sustainable lunar South Pole architecture, designed for the National Space Day Lunar Base Design Challenge.**

 ## 📌 Project Overview
-Project Artemis-X is an interactive digital twin of a proposed lunar habitat at Shackleton Crater.
+Chandra Sthaan-I is an interactive digital twin of a proposed lunar habitat at Shackleton Crater.
 It visualizes a strict zero-waste, closed-loop ecosystem utilizing In-Situ Resource Utilization (ISRU).
 This project was rapidly prototyped to demonstrate how advanced systems engineering constraints can be translated into an interactive, high-fidelity 3D environment.

 ## 🛠️ Technology Stack
 *   **Core:** HTML5, CSS3, Vanilla JavaScript